SR8688/Multithreaded-approach-for-efficiency-analysis-of-three-Minimum-Vertex-Cover-algorithms/README.md

     - **CNF-SAT-VC** - Polynomial reduction of the decision version of VERTEX COVER to CNF-SAT.
     - **APPROX-VC-1** - Picked a vertex of highest degree (most incident edges).
 Added it to the vertex cover and threw away all edges incident on that vertex.
 Repeated till no edges remain.
 This algorithm is APPROX-VC-1.
     - **APPROX-VC-2** - Picked an edge <u, v>, and added both u and v to the vertex cover.
 Threw away all edges attached to u and v.
 Repeated till no edges remain.
 This algorithm is APPROX- VC-2.
+- Made it multithreaded and used 4 threads: one for I/O, and one each for the different approaches to solve the minimum vertex cover problem.

 ## CMake to build the project: